Connect shaft-mcp

 absolute Java 25 executable and the absolute versioned argfile path so GUI

 clients do not depend on their inherited PATH.
-The argfile also pins
+The argfile carries only

 claude configures Claude Code. claude-desktop configures Claude Desktop on